koobzaar/lol-skins/CONTRIBUTING.md

 ## Contributing (read carefully before creating a PR)

 We welcome contributions!

-If you would like to submit skins to this repository, please create a pull request.
+### Fix any open issues

+We currently have a lot of skins.
+Some skins might be a little bit buggy or missing.
+So, if you have knowlodge on how to exctract skins, you can contribute by fixing the issues and submitting a pull request.

 Ensure that your submission includes:

 - The skin files in a format compatible with CSLOL or Fantome.
 We only accept .fantome files (basically .zip files renamed to .fantome).
-- Proper attribution to the original creator of the skin.
+- Proper attribution to the original creator of the skin (if you extracted, so, you).
+- Mention to the issue that you're fixing (if applicable)

 You don't know how to extract skins?
 Don't worry!
 You can contribute by:

 - Renaming all skins that has wrong names or some trash that was left in the way.
 - Starring this repository.

+### Before anything

+- **Please keep the folder structure**.
+If you want to change it, your pull request needs to have that new folder structure applied to ALL champions.
+- **Don't create pull requests with just one file uploaded by browser**.
+Make sure that you've cloned the repository and placed everything inside of it.

 ### What is a .fantome file?